Dibner Institute for the History of Science and Technology: History and development

 The Institute was named in honor of Bern Dibner (1897–1988), who had conceived of it before his death.
 The Institute was developed and supported by the Dibner Fund he had established in 1957, directed by his son David Dibner.
-The institute, from its inception, was run by executive director Evelyn Simha.
+At its inception in 1992, the insittute was run by executive director Evelyn Simha, director Jed Z. Buchwald, and librarian Christine A. Ruggere.
 On the academic side, the Institute was supported by a consortium of MIT, Boston University, Brandeis University and Harvard University.

 In 1995, the 600-volume Babson Collection of historical material related to Isaac Newton was placed on permanent deposit with the Burndy Library.
 The collection had been assembled by Roger Babson, founder of Babson College in Wellesley, Massachusetts, and was previously housed at the College.
 In 1999, the addition of the 7,000-volume Volterra Collection from Italy increased the Burndy Library collection by more than a third.

 In 2004 MIT decided not to renew its affiliation, and the Dibner family began looking for a new location to house the collection.
+Leading candidates for the new location included Pittsburgh, Johns Hopkins University, Indiana University Bloomington, and Philadelphia.
 David Dibner died unexpectedly in 2005.
+The Dibner Institute closed in 2006.
+The Dibner Institute's former building was demolished in early 2007 to make way for new buildings for the MIT Sloan School of Management.
+The Dibner name remains at MIT, in the named chair Frances and David Dibner Professorship of the History of Engineering and Manufacturing.

+Move of the library

-The Dibner Institute closed in 2006, and the Burndy Library and associated collections were transferred to The Huntington Library in San Marino, California, which now offers a Dibner History of Science Program to fund fellowships, a lecture series and annual conference.
+The Burndy Library and associated collections were transferred to The Huntington Library in San Marino, California, which now offers a Dibner History of Science Program to fund fellowships, a lecture series and annual conference.
 The acquisition of the Burndy Library (by then numbering 67,000 volumes) transformed the Huntington Library's collections in the history of science and technology into one of the world's largest in that field.

-The Huntington houses a permanent exhibition, Beautiful Science: Ideas that Changed the World, in the 2800 sqft Dibner Hall of the History of Science that displays approximately 150 books, manuscripts, photographs and objects from both the Burndy Library and the Huntington's non-Burndy holdings in the history of science and medicine.
-Approximately 200 antique light bulbs from the Burndy Collection are on display in the Beautiful Science exhibition.
-The light bulbs are not available for reference or research use, except by special arrangement.
-The status and accessibility of the Burndy collection of gas tubes, vacuum tubes, and electronic artifacts is not clear from the Huntington website.
+From 2008–2020, the Huntington housed a permanent exhibition, Beautiful Science: Ideas that Changed the World, in the 2800 sqft Dibner Hall of the History of Science.
+This exhibition displayed approximately 150 books, manuscripts, photographs and objects from both the Burndy Library and the Huntington's non-Burndy holdings in the history of science and medicine, as well as 400 antique light bulbs.

-The Dibner Institute's former building was demolished in early 2007 to make way for new buildings for the MIT Sloan School of Management.
-The Dibner name remains at MIT, in the endowed Frances and David Dibner Professorship of the History of Engineering and Manufacturing.